livewire/livewire/docs/pagination.md

 ### Via `->links()`

-The first is by passing your custom pagination Blade view name to the `->links()` method directly:
+The first approach is to simply pass your custom pagination Blade view name to the `->links()` method directly:

 ```html
 {{ $posts->links('custom-pagination-links') }}
 ```

-When rendering the pagination links, Livewire will now look for a file called `resources/views/custom-pagination-links.blade.php`.
+When rendering the pagination links, Livewire will now look for a view at `resources/views/custom-pagination-links.blade.php`.

 ### Via `paginationView()`

-The second is by declaring a `paginationView` method inside your component and returning the name of the view you'd like to use:
+The second approach is to declare a `paginationView` method inside your component which returns the name of the view you would like to use:

 ```php
 public function paginationView()